ddlanf/MyUsedCarSalesman-api-auth-heroku-config/README.md

 Clone [MyusedCarSalesman-client](https://github.com/ddlanf/MyUsedCarSalesman-client) repository.
 Once you clone both client and server, do the following.
 1. In "myusedcarsalesman-client", change the API_ENDPOINT in config.js to localhost:8000 or any other ports that may be used.
 2. Configure the CORS setting in "myusedcarsalesman-api-auth" to allow localhost to send requests.
-This is can be done simply adding app.use(cors()) in App.js file or changing the value of CLIENT_ORIGIN in config.js
+This is can be done simply by adding app.use(cors()) in App.js file or changing the value of CLIENT_ORIGIN in config.js
 3. Run both client and server with "npm start". "npm run dev" can also be used in "myusedcarsalesman-api-auth"